vishvAsa/sanskrit/vyAkaraNam/whitney/17_Chapter_XIII_VERBAL_ADJECTIVES_AND_NOUNS_PARTICIPLES_INFINITIVES_GERUNDS.md

 c\.
 The RV. has about forty examples of this gerundive, and the AV. adds half as many more.
-Except in `bhāviá` (once), the accent in RV. is always on the root; AV. has several cases of accent on the `i` of the suffix (hence written `ādyà, āçyà, -vyādhyà, -dharṣyà`).
+Except in `bhāviá` (once), the accent in RV. is always on the root; AV. has several cases of accent on the `i` of the suffix (hence written `ādyà, āśyà, -vyādhyà, -dharṣyà`).
 According to the grammarians, the accent is on the root or else the ending is
 circumflexed: always the former, if the `ya` follow a vowel.